-Before setting up ForcepointTM Next Generation Firewall (Forcepoint NGFW), it is useful to know what the different components do and what engine roles are available.
+Before setting up Forcepoint Next Generation Firewall (Forcepoint NGFW), it is useful to know what the different components do and what engine roles are available.
 There are also tasks that you must complete to prepare for installation.
-Forcepoint NGFW was formerly known as Stonesoft® Next Generation Firewall by Forcepoint (Stonesoft NGFW).

-CHAPTER 1 Introduction to Forcepoint NGFW
+Introduction to Forcepoint NGFW

-- Components in the Forcepoint NGFW solution on page 11 - Security Management Center (SMC) on page 12 - NGFW Engines on page 12
+- Components in the Forcepoint NGFW solution on page 11

+- Security Management Center on page 12

+- NGFW Engines on page 12

-The Forcepoint Next Generation Firewall solution consists of Forcepoint NGFW Engines and the Forcepoint NGFW Security Management Center (SMC), formerly known as Stonesoft® Management Center by Forcepoint (SMC).
+The Forcepoint Next Generation Firewall solution consists of Forcepoint NGFW Engines and the Forcepoint NGFW Security Management Center (SMC).
 The SMC is the management component of the Forcepoint NGFW solution.